lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

 To provide your translated version, you need to highlight each bit of language output and replace it with your translation.
 Make sure you **do not** change the labels though, otherwise the app will not find your translation and instead, will output the default English version.

 First, you will need to provide some basic information about the file.
-This is the information under the header **“meta”**.
+This is the information under the header :code:`meta`.
-With your new file open in a text editor, begin by highlighting the language output for the label :file:`versionId`, as follows:
+With your new file open in a text editor, begin by highlighting the language output for the label :code:`versionId`, as follows:

 .. figure:: tutfigures/tutorial_highlighting_lang_output_versionid.png
     :name: tutorial_highlighting_lang_output_versionid